anisjellazi/Bank-Managment/README.md

-Explanation for each function:
+# Bank Account Management System

+This project implements a simple bank account management system using the structures `CompteBancaire` and `Banque`.
+It includes various functionalities such as adding, deleting, and updating accounts, as well as handling transactions.

+## Features

+### 1. Add Account
+**Functionality**:
-Add Account with the two structures CompteBancaire and Banque This function allows adding a new account to the Banque structure.
-There is a "counter" field that displays the number of accounts in the bank.
-This counter must not exceed the limit defined in the variable MAX_ACCOUNTS.
+Adds a new account to the `Banque` structure.
+- The `compteur` field keeps track of the total number of accounts.
+- The counter must not exceed the limit defined in the variable `MAX_ACCOUNTS`.

+---

-Delete Account (SuppCompte)
+### 2. Delete Account (`SuppCompte`)
-This function allows deleting a bank account.
-First, the account to be deleted is searched for using a for loop.
-The target account's position is overwritten with the next account in the list, effectively removing it, and the size of the array is reduced by 1.
+**Functionality**:
+Deletes an account from the bank.
+- Searches for the account to be deleted using a loop.
+- Overwrites the target account with the next account in the list.
+- Reduces the size of the array by 1.

+---

-Update Balance (miseajourSolde)
+### 3. Update Balance (`miseajourSolde`)
-Since the program already includes two essential operations (adding and deleting accounts), it was deemed important to create a function to update the account balance.
-This function first searches for the account, then adds the desired amount to the balance.

-Structures Transaction and TransactionList
+**Functionality**:
+Updates the balance of an account.
+- Searches for the target account.
+- Adds the desired amount to the account balance.

+---

+### 4. Transaction Structures
+**Structures**:
-The Transaction structure is used to store details of transactions performed, including the amount and their status.
-The second structure, TransactionList, is used to store transactions that are either pending or in progress.
+- **`Transaction`**: Stores details of individual transactions, including the amount and their status.
+- **`TransactionList`**: Maintains a list of transactions that are either pending or in progress.

+---

-Money Withdrawal (Retrait D’argent)
+### 5. Money Withdrawal (`Retrait D’argent`)
+**Functionality**:
+Withdraws money from an account.
+- Searches for the account using its account number.
+- Checks if the balance is sufficient before processing the withdrawal.
-This function allows access to the customer's account using the account number.
-Once the account is located, it checks if the amount to be withdrawn is available.
-If not, it displays an "insufficient balance" message.
-If the account cannot be found, an error message is displayed.
+- If the account is not found, an error message is displayed.
+- If the balance is insufficient, a warning is shown.

+---

-Money Deposit (Dépôt d’argent)
+### 6. Money Deposit (`Dépôt d’argent`)
-This function works similarly to the withdrawal function but does not need to check the account balance since the operation involves adding an amount without subtraction.
+**Functionality**:
+Deposits money into an account.
+- Adds the specified amount to the account balance.
+- Does not require balance verification.